 Where to eat yakitori

-Visitors to Fukuoka will want to check out the many food stalls along the Nakasu river that serve yakitori.
+Visitors to Fukuoka will want to check out the many food stalls in the Nakasu area that serve yakitori.
 If you are in Osaka there are a variety of yakitori establishments within a short walk from JR Tenma Station.

 Visitors to Tokyo can find a variety of yakitori in the Omoide Yokocho, Shinbashi and Koenji areas.
 For a more sophisticated yakitori restaurant with an impressive wine menu, try Kitchen Doromamire near Yotsuya San-chome in Tokyo.
 For a more casual experience, the chain Torikizoku can be found in most parts of Japan.